valenzuela21/whatsapp-adviser-woocommerce/README.md

 ![alt text](https://raw.githubusercontent.com/valenzuela21/whatsapp-adviser-woocommerce/main/Screenshot.jpg)

-This component is adviser whatsapp for wocommerce, for product simple or variable
+This component is adviser whatsapp for wocommerce in product simple or variable.